getzola/zola/docs/content/documentation/content/section.md

 to newest (at the bottom).

 `reverse` has no effect on `page.later`/`page.earlier` or `page.heavier`/`page.lighter`.

+If the section is paginated the `paginate_reversed=true` in the front matter of the relevant section should be set instead of using the filter.

 ## Sorting subsections
 Sorting sections is a bit less flexible: sections can only be sorted by `weight`,